projectcalico/calico/v1.6/getting-started/mesos/installation/unified.md

 ---
-title: Installing Calico-CNI for the Unified Containerizer
+title: Installing Calico CNI for the Unified Containerizer
 ---

 This guide details how to add Calico networking to a Mesos Agent with CNI enabled.